Newly Elected Municipal Officials:

 Participants will be recognized with a Certificate of Achievement and a formal graduation dinner.

-Registration options include the full course or an abbreviated version, held Saturdays only.
-Historically, 90 percent of participants in the Newly Elected Officials Course have their tuition paid for by their community, after they are sworn into office, as an investment in good government.
+Registration options include the full Certificate Program or the Saturdays Only Program.
+Historically, 90 percent of participants in the Newly Elected Officials Course have their tuition paid for by their community after they are sworn into office as an investment in good government.
 Additionally, a limited number of both need- and merit-based scholarships are available through LGA's Michael P. Lynch Scholarship Fund.
 Act 47 and Early Intervention communities also receive discounts.